Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Ronnie Coleman seems to rely a lot on his diet for all the nutrients his body needs.
 But there are some specialized supplements that he uses daily.

 He also takes pre and post-workout supplements in the form of BCAAs.
-These have been shown to play a role in muscle protein synthesis [2].
+These have been shown by a study from the National Institute of Health to play a role in muscle protein synthesis [2].

 Rest And Recovery